royleejr/3d-team3/README.md

 1. Pick someone into your time to host the main repository on their GitHub account.

 2. Create the git repository on GitHub.
-It doesn't matter if the repo is public or private. **DON'T initialize the repositiory!**
+It doesn't matter if the repo is public or private. **DON'T initialize the repository!**

 3. Add your team members as collaborators to the repository.